 Your overall goal is to help everyone work as a team to provide quality care.
 Your role will be one part business manager and one part personnel manager.
 Some days you might be talking directly to patient families.
 Other days you’ll be elbow-deep in paperwork.
 The great thing is, no two days will be the same.
 There’s always a new challenge on the horizon.

 To be a successful veterinary practice manager you’ll need a working knowledge of best practices for business, strong communication skills, and the ability to lead teams.
 You’ll also need to really like animals because you’re going to spend most of your day surrounded by them.
 How cool is that?

-How do I become a veterinary practice manager?
+How do I become a vet practice manager?